aeremin/nx-monorepo/README.md

 ### Backend

 Example [NestJS](https://docs.nestjs.com/) app is set up.
 There is a Swagger and basic request body validation.

+TODOs:
+- Is there a non-ugly/non-boilerplate way to create client libraries for the provided HTTP methods?
+  So there is type-safety, etc.

 ### Common libraries